-Further, a vehicular connection through Phase I does not address any transportation needs and is not desirable to the Phase 1 residents.
-Phase 1 residents have expressed concerns and opposition towards a vehicular traffic connection from Phase 2 via Shannon Glen Court.
-Constructing a vehicular connection through this short road of 14 homes for use by over 300 apartment units creates an unnecessary safety concern for young families with children who walk, play, and gather in Shannon Glen Court.
-Instead of the vehicular connection, the Applicant proposes to construct a new 10' multi-modal trail and bridge connection between Phases 1 and 2 at the end of Shannon Glen Court.
-(The existing pedestrian stream crossing at the end of Templehof Court will remain as an alternative connection route.)
-The new pedestrian/bicycle connection between the two Phases will provide easy and convenient access for Phase 1 residents to use the trails, parks, fishing pond, pool, clubhouse, and other recreational facilities within Phase 2, while providing Phase 2 residents with a shortcut for walking or biking to
+Phase 1 residents do, however, want their neighborhood to be connected to Phase 2.
+Therefore, instead of providing a vehicular connection, the Applicant proposes to construct a new pedestrian/bicycle bridge between Phases 1 and 2 at the end of Shannon Glen Court.
+The existing pedestrian stream crossing at the end of Templehof Court will also remain as an alternative connection route.
+The new pedestrian/bicycle connection between the two Phases will provide easy and convenient access for Phase 1 residents to use the trails, pool, clubhouses, and other recreational facilities within Phase 2.
+Together, these connections will unify the Project and provide a sense of community within Willow Glen.